yasir2000/openwrt-oldwiki-md/OpenWrtDocs/InstallingAR7.rst

 [http://www.seattlewireless.net/index.cgi/ADAM2]

-=== Flashing via ftp: one image file (requires serial console) ===
+=== Flashing via ftp: one image file ===

 ADAM2 stores the mtd partition layout in env variables.
-It is possible to change that layout so that kernel and rootfs will be in one partition:
+Depending on your hardware, there will be different numbers of mtd partitions with slightly different layout.
+Most devices have separated partitions for the kernel and the filesystem, which is not supported by OpenWrt.
+But it is possible to add a partition where kernel and rootfs will be together.

+The first step is to determine the original layout:
 {{{
-Adam2_AR7RD > setenv mtd1 0x90010000,0x903f0000
+$ telnet <router> 21
+220 ADAM2 FTP Server ready.
+USER adam2
+331 Password required for adam2.
+PASS adam2
+230 User adam2 successfully logged in.
+GETENV mtd0
+mtd0                  0x900a0000,0x903f0000
+200 GETENV command successful
+GETENV mtd1
+mtd1                  0x90010000,0x900a0000
+200 GETENV command successful
+GETENV mtd2
+mtd2                  0x90000000,0x90010000
+200 GETENV command successful
+GETENV mtd3
+mtd3                  0x903f0000,0x90400000
+200 GETENV command successful
+GETENV mtd4
+501 mtd4 environment variable not set.
 }}}

-After that, you can flash {{{openwrt-ar7-2.4-squashfs.bin}}} to {{{mtd1}}} via ftp:
+Here we can see that {{{mtd1}}} (kernel) and {{{mtd0}}} (filesystem) together go from {{{0x90010000}}} to {{{0x903f0000}}}, these values can vary by some KBytes depending on your machine.

+We can also see that {{{mtd3}}} is the last partition and that there is no partition spanning kernel '''and''' filesystem.
+So we just add it:
 {{{
+SETENV mtd4,0x90010000,0x903f0000
+200 SETENV command successful
+}}}

+After that, we can flash {{{openwrt-ar7-2.4-squashfs.bin}}} to {{{mtd4}}} via ftp:
+{{{
 ftp> binary
 ftp> quote MEDIA FLSH
-ftp> put "openwrt-ar7-2.4-squashfs.bin" "fs mtd1"
+ftp> put "openwrt-ar7-2.4-squashfs.bin" "openwrt-ar7-2.4-squashfs.bin mtd4"
 ftp> quote REBOOT
 ftp> quit
 }}}